Macjutsu/jep/README.md

 **PreStage installation packages must be signed by an Apple Developer Account.**

-[Pre-built macOS installation packages can be found on the Jamf Enrollment Primer releases page.](https://github.com/Macjutsu/jep/releases) One of the two provided macOS installation packages is signed by my personal (Kevin White) Apple Developer Account.
-However, organizations with their own Apple Developer Account would be better served by using their own signature.
+[A pre-built macOS installation package can be found on the Jamf Enrollment Primer releases page.](https://github.com/Macjutsu/jep/releases) However, this installation package is signed by my personal (Kevin White) Apple Developer Account.
+Organizations with their own Apple Developer Account would be better served by creating and signing their own installation package.